 Line 18: “Subtotal staff services,” which is calculated by adding the amounts on lines 1–17 above, is automatically populated on this line.

-PART 2B: CCBHC SERVICES UNDER AGREEMENT BY SITE
+PART 1B: CCBHC SERVICES UNDER AGREEMENT

-Line 19: Enter the units of CCBHC services provided from the DCO.
+Line 19: Enter the CCBHC services provided from the DCO.

-Line 20: Enter a subtotal of all other services, and specify details in the Comments tab.
+Line 20: Enter a subtotal of all other CCBHC services, and specify details in the Comments tab.

 Line 21: “Subtotal of services under agreement” is automatically populated from the amounts on lines 19 through 20 above.